Sun Damaged Skin

 - Protect the burned skin from further sun exposure.

 - Avoid applying “caine” products, such as benzocaine, used topically to reduce pain by numbing the skin.
 It has been linked to a condition called methemoglobinemia.
-It decreases the amount of oxygen which can be carried by blood.
-Don’t use it on children less than age two unless a health care provider recommends and supervises use.
-Adults should never use more than the recommended dose, at the recommended frequency.
+It decreases the amount of oxygen which can be carried by blood and should not be used on children.
+Adults should not use more than the recommended dose, at the recommended frequency.

 Use these methods to prevent sunburn: